 The Gym is available during intramural and open gym hours that are posted outside of the Gym.
 There is open swimming during posted hours.

-The Wellness Center is open for use to all current students and staff of the College.
-Identification cards are required of all members of the Wellness Center.
-Each member is required to complete a signed Agreement and Waiver of Liability form, as well as a Physical Activity Readiness Questionnaire prior to beginning exercise within the Wellness Center.
+The Fitness Center is open for use to all current students and staff of the College.
+Identification cards are required of all members of the Fitness Center.
+Each member is required to complete a signed Agreement and Waiver of Liability form, as well as a Physical Activity Readiness Questionnaire prior to beginning exercise within the Fitness Center.
 For more information call 215-968-8447.